Laf111/CEMU-Batch-Framework/README.md

     - If you install a single version of CEMU :
         - you'll have to change most of the settings on every hosts (and need to backup them manually)
-        - you'll have to recompile all shader caches each time host change
+        - you'll have to recompile all shader caches each time on each host

     - If you install a version for each host (and use a specific mlc01 folder location) :
         - you'll have to update your settings if the driver letter of your USB device is changed